nachocaru/xaprb.com/content/blog/2011-01-12-new-ruby-conference-ruby-on-ales-2011.md

 tags:
   - Ruby
 ---
 This looks like fun: [Ruby on Ales][1].
-It&#8217;s March 24-25, 2011 in Bend Oregon (USA), and the tag line is Ruby, snow, and beer.
+It's March 24-25, 2011 in Bend Oregon (USA), and the tag line is Ruby, snow, and beer.
 Does it get any better than this?

  [1]: http://ruby.onales.com/